catnipmadness/catnipmadness.github.io/_posts/2020-01-03-ebird-data.markdown

 My next post will describe processing this data in preparation for mapping (as there are a few gotcha's along the way).

 What is still not adressed at this point is what other birders are collecting for the NZ Bird Atlas.
 As a download only contains your individual data, it is difficult to assess what others have done, save for the tables and maps on the website.
-This will be covered later, also.
+This will be covered later.

+To be continued...